-In the upcoming future, the Group is optimistic that we will continue to devote our efforts to enhance our business operations and financial position and achieve the maximum returns to our valuable shareholders and clients in the medium to long term with the support of our stakeholders.
+In the upcoming future, the Group continue to stay optimistic that we will continue to devote our efforts to enhance our business operations and financial position.
+In the meantime, the Group will proactively seek for new business opportunities and explore new Al applications, and achieve the maximum returns to our valuable shareholders and clients in the medium to long term with the support of our stakeholders.